portellam/vfio-script/README.md

                             DRIVERS is a comma delimited list of text.

-  -V|--vfio-pci-ids HWIDS   Specify which devices' IDs to blacklist.
+  -h|--hardware-ids HWIDS   Specify which devices' IDs to blacklist.

                             HWIDS is a comma delimited list of text.

-  -p|--pci-stub-ids HWIDS   Specify which devices' IDs to blacklist and drivers
-                            to override with the "pci-stub" driver.

-                            HWIDS is a comma delimited list of text.

-  Host-machine-reserved devices to match:
+  Additional arguments:

   --exclude-drivers DRIVERS   Specify which devices' drivers to not override
                               with a VFIO driver, if not defined within "--drivers".

                               DRIVERS is a comma delimited list of text.

-  --exclude--iommu-groups GROUPS  Specify which IOMMU groups may be reserved for
-                                  the Host machine, if not defined within "--iommu-groups".

-                                  GROUPS is a comma delimited list of positive numbers.

-  --exclude-hardware-ids HWIDS    Specify which devices' IDs to whitelist, if not
-                                  defined within "--vfio-pci-ids" or
-                                  "--pci-stub-ids".
+  -u, --allow-unsafe          Override safety limits.
+Override a maximum amount of
+                              permutations, and/or features which may repeat a given command many times.
+                              Note: safety limits are five (5) units each.
+                              Note: no prompt at execution.

+  -c, --grub-cmdline TEXT     Define the GRUB command line.
+                              Note: avoid escape characters, such as double-quote (") and/or VFIO commands so as to prevent conflicts.

-                                  HWIDS is a comma delimited list of text.
+                              TEXT is whitespace delimited text.

 Examples:
       --multiple-grub 3   Define a multiple of GRUB boot menu entries (as